Key Takeaway

 Breastfeeding

-Tirzepatide is not recommended during breastfeeding.
-There is insufficient human data on whether the medication passes into breast milk or affects the nursing infant.
+Tirzepatide isn't recommended during breastfeeding.
+There's insufficient human data on whether the medication passes into breast milk or affects the nursing infant.
 Animal studies raise enough concern that the FDA labeling advises against use during lactation.
 Wait until you have fully weaned before starting tirzepatide.
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 After Weaning